This story was originally published Oct. 11, 2021, and has been periodically updated with additional information. Latest update Jan. 14, 2022.

 WHAT’S GOING ON WITH COVID-19 IN MONTANA RIGHT NOW?

 Every medical expert Montana Free Press spoke with said the most important thing you can do is get vaccinated.
-Beyond that, there are lots of steps you can take to mitigate your risk of contracting the virus.
+Beyond that, there are lots of steps you can take to mitigate your risk of contracting and spreading the virus.
 Those include washing your hands regularly, maintaining six feet of social distance from people you don’t live with, and avoiding crowded indoor spaces and poorly ventilated areas.
 The Centers for Disease Control also says that if you have to cough or sneeze, you should cover your mouth and nose with a tissue or your elbow and immediately wash your hands afterwards.

 The most notable precaution, and the one we’ve all become familiar with over the past year and a half, is wearing a face mask.
 MTFP wrote about the science behind masking in September, but health care providers continue to stress that face coverings are a safe and easy method of protecting yourself and those around you from COVID-19.
 Masks should not be used on children younger than two years old.